45+ Sewing Hacks That Everyone Needs In Their Kit

 Marking Perfect Seam Allowance

 While stitching the edges, you always ensure that the seam allowance is the proper width.
-In the beginning, it makes it easy to loosen the attire if you wish and provides double protection to your stitches.
+In the beginning, it makes it easy to loosen the garment if you wish and provides double protection to your stitches.
 This hack is simple yet very effective.

 Secure Your Buttons